sjyun/fongo/README.md

 ## Scope

-Fongo doesn't implement all mongo functionality.
+Fongo doesn't implement all MongoDB functionality.
 Most query and update syntax is supported.
 Gridfs and capped collections are not supported.
 MapReduce is in minimal way but will be enhanced soon.